FerretDB/dance/CONTRIBUTING.md

 bin/task env-up DB=ferretdb
 ```

 That command will start FerretDB from `ferretdb-local` Docker image.

-You will first need to set the `FERRETDB_IMAGE` environment variable to pull the image, e.g. `export FERRETDB_IMAGE=ghcr.io/ferretdb/ferretdb-dev:main`.
-That image can be built by `bin/task docker-local` command in FerretDB repository checkout.
+To build a local image use the `bin/task docker-local` command in the [FerretDB](https://github.com/FerretDB/FerretDB) repository.
+To use a pre-built image you must set the `FERRETDB_IMAGE` enviornment variable, e.g. `export FERRETDB_IMAGE=ghcr.io/ferretdb/ferretdb-dev:main`.

 As mentioned above, this approach is not recommended.